-Each of the independent non-executive Directors, Mr. Chiu, Mr. Shen, Mr. Liu and Ms. Zhao, has entered into a letter of appointment with the Company for a term of three years commencing from 15 June 2022, which may be terminated by not less than three month's notice in writing served by either the independent non-executive Director or the Company.
+Each of the independent non-executive Directors, Mr. Shen, Mr. Liu, Ms. Zhao and Mr. Ho, has entered into a letter of appointment with the Company for a term of three years, which may be terminated by not less than three month's notice in writing served by either the independent non-executive Director or the Company.